 The second one occurs at a broader timescale (e.g., weekly).
 For the study system, temperature data modelled by BioSim (Régnière, et al. 2014) lead to realistic emergence and budburst dates when compared to real data (see section 3.2) and to a phenological mismatch, i.e., budworm usually emerging before budburst, similar to field observations (Pureswaran et al. 2019).
 More simplistic distributions that do not contain any warm spell can lead to the opposite pattern (i.e., budburst occurs first).
-Realistic temperatures show warm periods during days with low average temperatures (i.e., late winter – early spring), which advance the insect phenology compared to simplified (cosine) distributions.
+Realistic temperatures show warm periods during days with low average temperatures (i.e., late winter – early spring), which advance the insect phenology compared to daily averaged simplified distributions.
 The tree is less sensitive to these short warm events.

 The modelling approach presented here allows for investigation of potential effects of climate change on consumer-resource systems.
 Synchrony / mismatch between a consumer and its resource is fundamental to predict future species distribution.
 Future studies may go further by including more complex mechanistic approaches (e.g., energy budget models) in order to model the whole life cycle of the consumer, which could lead to new insights on the dynamics of the systems.
 Our model could be linked to models that explore the consequences of phenological mismatch on the population dynamics of consumer – resource systems (e.g., Bewick et al. (2016)).